dotprologue/ConsoleSFSample/README.md

 # ConsoleSFSample
- A sample system for ScenarioFlow with the debug console.
+ A sample system for ScenarioFlow using the debug console.

 ![](./Movies/ExampleA.gif)